 And choose to BECOME BETTER THROUGH ADVERSITY – ask for help, pay attention, learn from mistakes, makes changes and lay hold of your “DASH”…on purpose!

 Why do you do what you do?
 Patti points out how important it is to live with intention and be on-purpose.
 Learn how to mentor the people who follow you!
 Talk with them.
 And don’t merely talk, communicate effectively with them – listen to them, remember what they said, ask them questions, challenge them.
 And remember to pass along some encouragement…it’s like Vitamin B-12 — gives strength to the heart!
 A wise man once said, “A cheerful heart is good medicine, but a crushed spirit dries up the bones.”
 Relationships play a major role in the legacies we leave….they make up the fabric of life.

-“The life we live today is the legacy we leave tomorrow.” – Patti Foster
+“The life we live today is the legacy we leave tomorrow.” ~Patti Foster

-- “A legacy is created only when a person puts his organization into the position to do great things without him.” – John Maxwell
+“A legacy is created only when a person puts his organization into the position to do great things without him.” ~John Maxwell

 In life, there are two kinds of people: basement people and balcony people.
-Patti shows us the difference between the two.
+Patti shows us how our non-verbal communication can speak volumes to others!
 The doldrums of life have a way of taking us prisoner.
 This is where the negative world of the basement people abounds.
-However, when we want – and need – the healthy road that rises above mediocrity, this is when the balcony people come to our aid and show us they care.
-They speak and live words of life.
-Paul says, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Eph.
-4:29 NIV).Balcony people encourage each of us to be “uniquely you,” as God designed us to be.
-Patti will give us some vital truths that will invigorate us to come out of the basement and begin to live in the balcony.
-You’ll discover that small things really do make a BIG difference!
+However, when we want to get on the healthy road that raises us above mediocrity, balcony people have a way of coming to our rescue just when we need them the most!
+A wise man once urged people not let nasty, foul talk come out of their mouths, but only words that built up others and helped people with whatever they needed.
+Balcony people have a way of encouraging us to be “uniquely” who God crafted us to be.
+Patti offers us some good, down-to-earth tips for living that bring us out of the basement and into the balcony.
+We’ll taste and see how small things can so often make a BIG difference!